 1.5 part white flat finish latex paint

 Before you jump into your DIY project, sand the furniture or walls with a grit of 60 or 80.
-Clean it with alcohol or a mixture of water and vinegar with a 1:1 ratio. his not only cleans your surface but it also dries out the surface to the wood so it absorbs the white paint more efficiently.
+Clean it with alcohol or a mixture of water and vinegar with a 1:1 ratio.
+This not only cleans your surface but it also dries out the surface so the wood absorbs the paint more efficiently.

-If your wood is a little too white, you can take a light sandpaper and scruff up edges of the wood to show more grain.
-To achieve and more solid white paint, add 2-3 layers of white paint to your project.
+If your wood is a little too white, you can take light sandpaper and scruff up edges of the wood to show more grain.
+You can also rub the paint with a wet cloth to lift some of the set paint.
+To achieve and more solid white paint, add 2-3 layers of whitewash to your project.

 Sealing whitewash is not required, however, you may choose to do this step.
 If you have a high traffic piece such as a kitchen table finishing will keep your piece looking beautiful over time.
 Use any water-based sealer over the surface with a brush, using long strokes.
 If the paint is alkyd- or oil based it will turn yellow.
-Latex paints and sealers are the only product that avoids yellowing.
+Latex sealers are the only product that avoids yellowing.
 Urethane varnishes specifically boast that it will never yellow.